justinhough/Centurion/README.md

 ## Community

-We might have a small community in comparison to other open-source projects, but we're only getting started.
+We might have a small community in comparison to other open-source frameworks, but we're only getting started.

 ### Special Thanks to Our Community